-All year 3 clinical clerks are required to log the required encounters and procedures defined in each rotation, using an online system called 'Case Logs.'
+All year 3 clinical clerks are required to log the required encounters and procedures defined in each rotation, using the 'Case Logs' reporting function in MedSIS.
 Completion of the list of requirements is necessary to obtain credit in each course.